Southampton Expelled from Championship Play-Offs After Spying Admission

 Key Facts

-- Southampton admitted to spying on three league rivals during the season.
+- Southampton admitted to spying on three league rivals during the Championship season.

-- The club will play in the Championship next season following their expulsion from the play-offs.
+- Southampton will play in the Championship next season after being expelled from the play-offs.

-- Southampton described the sanction as 'manifestly disproportionate' and appealed the decision.
+- Southampton described the punishment as 'manifestly disproportionate' and appealed the decision, but the appeal was rejected.

 What Happened

-Southampton were expelled from the Championship play-offs after admitting to spying on three rival teams.
-The club appealed the decision, but the appeal was rejected.
+Southampton were expelled from the Championship play-offs after admitting to spying on three rival clubs.
+Their appeal against the expulsion was rejected, and the Football Association has launched an investigation.

 Why It Matters